chamithharshamal/QuickPix---Image-Processor/README.md

 - Process images in smaller batches for very large collections
 - Close other browser tabs to free up memory
 - Use modern browsers with good WebGL support
+- Keep upscaling disabled (1x) for larger batches
+- Use lower quality settings to reduce memory consumption

 ## Contributing